lzim/mtl/red/part1/part1_facilitator/va_part_1_say_viz.md

 Hello!
 I'm \_\_\_\_\_\_\_\_\_\_ and I'm \_\_\_\_\_\_\_\_\_\_.

-## Today we're modeling to learn from patient data and team trends.
+## Today we're modeling to learn from team trends.

 ## Done and Do